florianpfleiderer/PySparkConsole/readme.md

   * (school_type / absences / time_period)
   * unauthorised absences in certain year  by region name / local auth name

+TODO:

+select a certain year before showing the school type absences to advere more with the practical specs

+give a time period (eg 200809 - 201011) to the school_type query

 ### functionality - part 2

 * compare local auths (use search beforehand)